World’s First DJ is From San Jose

 Sybil Herrold became the world’s first DJ in 1912.
-While working with her husband Charles Herrold would launched the first radio broadcasting station in San Jose in 1909.
+While working with her husband Charles Herrold who launched the world’s first radio broadcasting station in San Jose in 1909.
 Her “Little Hams” program was aimed at getting children involved in the radio experience.

 Sybil Herrold and son Robert “on the air,” 1914.